-Individually support coachees in everyday life without time pressure and spatial constraints – that's what online coaching promises.
-But how does distance coaching work?
-In this article, we present 5 online coaching formats and offer tips for making the right choice.
+Support coachees individually in daily life without time pressure and spatial constraints – that’s what online coaching promises.
+But how does coaching at a distance work?
+In this article, we show you 5 online coaching formats and provide tips for making the right choice.

 You want to start with online coaching but are unsure how to get started?
-No wonder: Nowadays, there is a huge variety of different formats to choose from for online coaching.
-To make your selection easier, we present to you today 5 simple formats for online coaching and give you tips on which situations and coachees they are best suited for:
+No wonder: Nowadays, there is a huge variety of different formats available for online coaching.
+To help you choose, we present to you today 5 simple formats for online coaching and give you tips for which situations and coachees they are best suited for:

-Email coaching is probably the simplest variant.
-The entry barrier is extremely low: After all, 85% of Germans use the internet for emailing!
+Email coaching is probably the simplest option.
+The entry barrier is extremely low: After all, 85% of Germans use the Internet to send emails!

-Email coaching is particularly suitable for business coaching when your coachees are very busy.
+Email coaching is particularly suitable for business coaching when your coachees are very busy time-wise.
 Many executives, for example, hardly have time for a fixed phone appointment but can quickly check their emails in between.

 2. Online Coaching via Video Chat

-Video chat coaching is significantly more personal than an email.
-A video calling program, such as Google Hangouts, Skype, or Zoom, is required.
+Video chat coaching is much more personal than an email.
+The prerequisite is a video calling program, such as Google Hangouts, Skype, or Zoom.

-The online coaching takes place via webcam in a virtual meeting room.
-This allows you to see your client's facial expressions and gestures – which can be very valuable depending on the coaching topic!
+Online coaching takes place via webcam in a virtual meeting room.
+This gives you the chance to see your client’s facial expressions and gestures – depending on the coaching topic, this can be very valuable!
 However, you need a fixed appointment for a video chat.
 This makes this format less flexible in terms of time.

-Through video chat, you can also coach your clients online very personally over long distances.
+Through video chat, you can also coach your clients personally online from a great distance.

-Telephone coaching is probably the most common method for coaching at a distance.
-Phone calls are naturally also possible over the internet today and thus count as online coaching.
-Various providers for internet telephony are available for this.
+Phone coaching is probably the most common method for coaching at a distance.
+Phone calls are also possible nowadays over the Internet and thus count as online coaching.
+Various providers for Internet telephony are available for this.

 4. Online Coaching in a Virtual Classroom